-Duplicating stuff in PowerPoint is easy -- you just select a shape and press the Command+D key combination.
+Duplicating stuff in PowerPoint is easy.
+You just select a shape and press the ⌘ + D key combination.
 However, such duplication copies everything: the shape, and its format attributes, such as all fills, outlines, and effects associated with the selected shape.
-Sometimes you only want to use those fill, outline, and effect attributes for other shapes you create -- for example, you have a square that is colored pink, it has no outline, and contains a bevel effect.
-Now you draw a star on your slide and it has completely different attributes -- how can you make sure that it matches the attributes of the square?
+Sometimes, you only want to use those fill, outline, and effect attributes for other shapes you create.
+For example, you have a square that is colored pink, has no outline, and contains a bevel effect.
+Now you draw a star on your slide and it has completely different attributes.
+How can you make sure that it matches the attributes of the square?
 You can spend some time, and apply those attributes to the star as well, but if you need to do that for ten or fifteen more shapes, that may result in a few hours of repetitive work!
 Fortunately, the Format Painter command can rescue you from this monotonous task very easily.
 So what does the Format Painter command do?
 Here are some answers:

 - Format Painter copies attributes from one shape to other shapes on the same slide, the same presentation, or across presentations.

 - Format Painter works on any other slide object, not just shapes.
 You can use it to copy the look of text placeholders, tables, pictures, charts, etc.

 Follow these steps to use the Format Painter in PowerPoint 2011 for Mac:

-the shape whose attributes you want to copy, as show in Figure
+- Select the shape whose attributes you want to copy, as shown in Figure 1.

 Figure 1: Selected shape

-Standard toolbar, click the Format Painter button (highlighted in red in Figure 2).
+- Within the Standard toolbar, click the Format Painter button (highlighted in red within Figure 2).

 Figure 2: Format Painter button